stiles/aldi/README.md

 ## Automated workflow with GitHub Actions

-The GitHub Actions workflows (`scheduled_data_fetch.yml` for the full catalog and `fetch_deals.yml` for the weekly finds) automate the execution of the scraping scripts on a regular basis (e.g., weekly).
-These workflows include steps to set up Python, install dependencies, execute the scripts, and handle data storage.
+The GitHub Actions workflows (`fetch_all_products.yml` for the full catalog and `fetch_aisle_products.yml` for the weekly finds) automate the execution of the scraping scripts on a regular basis (overnight on Sundays).
+These workflows include steps to set up Python, install dependencies, execute the scripts and handle data storage.

 ### Workflow steps